MatteoL-W/EKTOKLEPTO/lib/SDL2-2.0.20/docs/README-android.md

 The Android Java code implements an "Activity" and can be found in: android-project/app/src/main/java/org/libsdl/app/SDLActivity.java

-The Java code loads your game code, the SDL shared library, and dispatches to native functions implemented in the SDL library: src/core/android/SDL_android.c
+The Java code loads your engine code, the SDL shared library, and dispatches to native functions implemented in the SDL library: src/core/android/SDL_android.c